Dr. Sherry Larkin

 In UF/IFAS, she was a Fellow in the Natural Resource Leadership Institute (NRLI) from 2002-03, was a member of the IFAS Faculty Assembly from 2008-11 (serving on the Executive Committee from 2010-11), and participated in the national land grant LEAD21 program in 2014-15.
 At UF, she was a sustainability fellow from 2011-2012, served on the Faculty Senate from 2013-2016 and currently serves as an affiliate faculty member for the School of Natural Resources and the Environment.

 She is also an adjunct professor in the Department of Agricultural and Resource Economics at Kasetsart University (Bangkok, Thailand).
 Her main area of interest involves projects relating to the sustainable use of marine resources.
-As of 2015, Dr. Larkin published over 40 peer-reviewed journal articles and 10 book chapters, and has received nearly $3 million in external research funding from 10 different funding agencies.
+Dr. Larkin has contributed to more than 50 peer-reviewed journal articles and 10 book chapters, and has received nearly $3 million in external research funding from 10 different funding agencies.
 She has chaired 25 graduate student committees and served as a member or co-chair on an additional 23.
 She was an associate editor of the journal Marine Resource Economics from 2000-2015.